 3. Practice Gratitude

 During the holidays, we tend to feel we are blessed.
 This year it’s going to be harder to feel this way automatically.
 But, we are blessed – and the more you recognize it, the better you’ll feel.

 Gratitude naturally creates positive emotions like love, contentment, and joy, which can undo negative emotions.
-Every day of this holiday season, make a point of recognizing your blessings and feel gratitude.
+Every day of this holiday season, make a point of recognizing your blessings and feeling gratitude.

 4. Make Connections – Virtually

-Reach out to your people on Facetime or Zoom.
+Reach out to your people on video chat apps like Facetime or Zoom.
 Ask them how they’re taking care of themselves.
 They might have some good ideas you can use and vice-a-versa.

 And make sure you give compliments out generously.
 Think about how you feel when you receive compliments, pretty great, right?
 Complements are instant pick-me-ups and lovely little gifts to sprinkle on everyone in your life this year (and always).

 Be as generous as you can with your time and money – especially towards people who are isolated and need extra help – like the local mission or homeless shelter.
 The most powerful positive message you can give yourself is that you are capable and willing to help others.